sbryan/spark-js-SDK/README.md

 ### Overview
 This open-source web client SDK enables you to easily integrate the Spark REST APIs into your application.

-<b>Spark APIs are current in beta: [Request access](https://spark.autodesk.com/developers/).</b>
+<b>Spark APIs are current in beta: <a href="https://spark.autodesk.com/developers/" target="_blank">Request access</a>.</b>

-Note that this client-side implementation of the Spark APIs requires a server-side handling the authentication APIs: Node.js code implementing the server-side is located in the repository's [authentication_server](https://github.com/spark3dp/spark-js-sdk/tree/master/authentication_server/nodejs) folder.
+Note that this client-side implementation of the Spark APIs requires a server-side handling the authentication APIs: Node.js code implementing the server-side is located in the repository's <a href="https://github.com/spark3dp/spark-js-sdk/tree/master/authentication_server/nodejs" target="_blank">authentication_server</a> folder.

 ### Installation